About Third Party Liability Casualty Recoveries

-- Please be sure any payment sent to TPL includes your client’s CIS # and DOI (if your client has multiple DOIs).
+- Please be sure any payment sent to TPL includes your client’s CIS number and DOI (if your client has multiple DOIs).
 Failure to do this can slow the posting of the check or result in it getting posted to the wrong DOI.

-Once a payment has been received and processed, the A/I generates an acknowledgement letter for your records.
+- Once a payment has been received and processed, the A/I generates an acknowledgement letter for your records.

-Miscellaneous Casualty related information:
+Miscellaneous Casualty Information

-The Department’s claim for MA reimbursement may include a claim for Cash Assistance (CA) reimbursement.
-Under 23 Pa.C.S. §4604(d), CA must also be repaid from the proceeds of a personal injury claim and the Department has a lien to enforce this right.
+Cash Assistance and Collections: The department’s claim for Medical Assistance reimbursement may include a claim for Cash Assistance (CA) reimbursement.
+Under 23 Pa.C.S. §4604(d), CA must also be repaid from the proceeds of a personal injury claim and the department has a lien to enforce this right.

 Special Needs Trusts